Tesla's release of new 'self-driving' software closely watched by U.S. regulator

 Reuters could not reach Tesla for comment on NHTSA’s statement and to confirm the authenticity of the release note.

-Reporting by Tina Bellon in New York and David Shepardson in Washington; editing by Jonathan Oatis
+Reporting by Tina Bellon in New York and David Shepardson in Washington; Editing by Jonathan Oatis and Steve Orlofsky

 Our Standards: The Thomson Reuters Trust Principles.